Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pay dearly for mistakes

-Israeli security officials have admitted they failed to protect the country, and the government is expected to form a commission to investigate the events leading up to the attacks.
+Israeli security officials have admitted they failed to protect the country, and the government is expected to set up a commission to investigate the events leading up to the attacks.
 The “Jericho Walls” documents expose a series of mistakes spanning years that culminated in the October 7 attack, which is considered the worst failure of Israeli intelligence since the surprise attack that led to the 1973 Arab-Israeli war.

 Why did Israel know about Hamas's plan early but was still attacked?
 Image 2